Specific Training Opportunities

 CAPACITY Lab

 Our mission is to promote mental health by harnessing community-partnered research and implementation science to build mental health service capacity within the community organizations that serve vulnerable youth.
 Learn more about our lab on our website.
-Prospective interns can mix and match clinical and clinical research experiences.
-We offer 6 and 12-month rotations (note that clinical options are uncertain for Spring 2023 but research will be available all year).
-This rotation is ideal for interns interested in working with parents who have young children with ODD or ADHD, and who are interested in learning about community-based research focused on health equity, justice reform, implementation science, as well as qualitative and mixed methods research.
+Prospective interns can mix and match clinical and clinical/implementation research experiences.
+We offer 6 and 12-month rotations as well as 20-40% effort rotations (e.g., spending one day a week in the clinic/lab = 20%; spending one day a week in each = 40%).
+This rotation is ideal for interns interested in working with parents who have young children with ODD or ADHD and/or are interested in learning about community-based research focused on health equity, justice reform, implementation science, as well as qualitative and mixed methods research.

 Family and Child Clinic (Family Clinic) Rotation (Tuesdays).